 In May 2014 Stockholm County Council was the first county council in Sweden to issue a green bond.
-Since then, two more green bonds issued, in 2015 and 2016.
-The County Council has specified investment objects with a particular environmental focus in green bonds so that investors know that their money is being spent on projects that are good for the future.
+Since then, three more green bonds have been issued, in 2015, 2016 and 2017.
+The County Council specifies investment objects with a particular environmental focus in green bonds so that investors know that their money is being spent on projects that are good for the future.

 The framework for green bonds

 Green bonds were first issued by the World Bank in 2008 following development of the concept together with SEB in 2007.

 Green bonds are a way of borrowing money for investment projects with a particular environmental focus.
 They are a tool for raising awareness of climate-related challenges and solutions while at the same time safeguarding green development projects in the county.
 In terms of risk, return, legislation and documentation, green bonds have the same characteristics as other investments offered on similar terms.
 They still account for a small portion of the overall bond market, but both interest in, and the market for, green bonds are growing rapidly.

 The money that the County Council borrows within the framework of the green bonds is earmarked for environmental projects and is held in a separate traceable account that is only used for investments that meet specific environmental criteria.

 Among our investors in the first green bond are Fondförsäkrings AB SEB Tryggliv, Västmanland County Council and Storebrand SPP.

 There was also a lot of interest in the second and the third transaction from investors with great focus on sustainability.
 Among the investors in the third green bond include Alecta, Kreditanstalt für Wiederaufbau (KfW), United Nations Joint Staff Pension Fund, Storebrand, SEB Investment Management, Folksam, Första AP-fonden and Andra AP-fonden.